Oswaldo Cabrera Player Props: Yankees vs. Mariners

-On Tuesday, Oswaldo Cabrera (coming off going 0-for-5) and the New York Yankees face the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
-First pitch is at 9:40 PM ET.
+Oswaldo Cabrera -- 0-for-5 in his most recent game -- will be in action for the New York Yankees versus the Seattle Mariners, with George Kirby on the mound, on May 31 at 9:40 PM ET.

-He had a hitless performance in his last game (0-for-5) against the Mariners.
+In his last game he had a hitless showing (0-for-5) against the Mariners.

 Oswaldo Cabrera Game Info & Props vs. the Mariners